Mac Jones: 2022

-With the departure of offensive coordinator Josh McDaniels, Jones began the 2022 season under a new offense that had former defensive coordinator Matt Patricia as the playcaller and former special teams coordinator Joe Judge as the quarterbacks coach.
+With the departure of offensive coordinator Josh McDaniels, Jones began the 2022 season under a new offense that had former defensive coordinator Matt Patricia as the play caller and former special teams coordinator Joe Judge as the quarterbacks coach.
 Jones struggled over the first three games, throwing a combined five interceptions to two touchdowns and winning only one of his starts.
-During a Week 3 defeat against the Baltimore Ravens, in which he threw three interceptions, Jones suffered an ankle injury on his final pass.
+During a Week 3 37–26 loss to the Baltimore Ravens, in which he threw three interceptions, Jones suffered an ankle injury on his final pass.
 The injury was diagnosed as an ankle sprain that forced him to miss New England's next three matchups, during which the team went 2–1 under rookie Bailey Zappe.

-Jones returned for the Week 7 Monday Night Football matchup with the Chicago Bears, but after going three-and-out on his first two drives and throwing an interception on his third, he was benched for Zappe in the 33–14 defeat.
-Despite the benching, Jones started the following week's game against the Jets, completing 24 of 35 passes for 194 yards, a touchdown, and an interception in the 22–17 victory.
+Jones returned for the Week 7 Monday Night Football matchup with the Chicago Bears, but after going three-and-out on his first two drives and throwing an interception on his third, he was benched for Zappe in the 33–14 loss.
+Despite the benching, Jones started the following week against the Jets, completing 24-of-35 passes for 194 yards, a touchdown, and an interception in the 22–17 victory.
 He also had an interception returned for a touchdown by cornerback Michael Carter II, but a roughing the passer penalty on defensive end John Franklin-Myers negated the play.
-In a Week 9 victory over the Colts, he completed 20 of 30 passes for 147 yards and a touchdown, ending a seven-game interception streak.
-Jones had his strongest performance of the season in the Thanksgiving Day game against the Minnesota Vikings, throwing for a career-high 382 yards and two touchdowns, but the Patriots lost 33–26.
+During a Week 9 26–3 victory over the Colts, Jones completed 20-of-30 passes for 147 yards and a touchdown, ending a seven-game interception streak.
+He had his strongest performance of the season on Thanksgiving against the Minnesota Vikings, throwing for a career-high 382 yards and two touchdowns in the 33–26 road loss.
 The Patriots would win only two more games to finish the season 8–9, with Jones throwing for 1,229 yards, eight touchdowns, and four interceptions in his last six appearances.
 Three of his interceptions occurred in the second half of the season finale loss to the Bills, which led to the Patriots' elimination from the playoffs.

-Jones finished the 2022 season with 2,997 passing yards, 14 passing touchdowns, and 11 interceptions, a noted regression from his rookie campaign.
+Jones finished his second professional season with 2,997 passing yards, 14 touchdowns, and 11 interceptions, a noted regression from his rookie campaign, while also rushing 47 times for 102 yards and a touchdown.